davxdan/DDS-Analytics/DDSAnalytics.md

 The leadership has identified predicting employee turnover as its first application of data science for talent management.
 Before investing in the project they would like an analysis of existing employee data.

 ## Data
-Data was prvided by the client in form of a .csv file.
+Data was provided by the client in form of a .csv file "CaseStudy2-data.xlsx".

 ####Basic Statistics
-Oservations and Variables in the data that was provided included turned over employees and current employees.
+The data includes a total of 1470 current and terminated employee records with 35 variables.

 <table class="table table-striped" style="width: auto !important; ">
  <thead>
   <tr>
    <th style="text-align:left;">   </th>
-   <th style="text-align:right;"> Count </th>
+   <th style="text-align:right;"> Data Records </th>
   </tr>
  </thead>
 <tbody>